exonum/exonum-doc/src/get-started/light-client.md

 Upon obtainment of the proof, make sure that number of transactions in the wallet history, that we extracted earlier together with other information on the wallet, is equal to the number of transactions in the array of the proof.
-Otherwise transactions cannot be verified against the proof:
+Otherwise, transactions cannot be verified against the proof:

 ```javascript
 if (data.wallet_history.transactions.length !== transactionsMetaData.length) {